About the designer of this

 MY STATUS TODAY:

-I have been a vegetarian for almost 40 years now.
+I have been a vegetarian for over 40 years now.
 Since I became vegetarian in 1975 I have been generally quite healthy.
 However, when I became homeless in 1991, my health did generally, albeit very slowly, start to go downhill, mostly due to the oftentimes poor quality and variety of food offered by the various homeless organizations, especially for those of us wanting to maintain a vegetarian diet.
 This is not to put down homeless programs in general.
 On the contrary, I feel that they are generally doing a good service for homeless people.
-However, if one wants to remain a vegetarian, it presents a lot more of a challenge.
+However, if one wants to remain a vegetarian, it presents a lot more of a challenge to get good nutrition.